aquaMetrics/leafpacs/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to calculate indices, predictions and classification:

 ``` r
 library(leafpacs)